johnnymast/mysql_websocket_chat/README.md

 $ php ./server.php
 ```

-When you see no output and the command seems to hang thats when you know its running.
+When you see no output and the command seems to hang that's when you know its running.

 # Step 5: Point a webserver to the chat directory